Skip to main content

 The plan is a living document.
 We message you with reminders before the next screening interval.
 We update the plan when life changes - a new diagnosis in the family, a new symptom, a new medication.
 We track which labs are due, which vaccines are coming up, which specialists need re-referral.
 The point of a direct primary care practice is that prevention is not a once-a-year event.
 It is a continuous relationship.

-Philadelphia is dominated by three large health systems: Penn, Jefferson, and Temple.
+Philadelphia is dominated by a few large health systems: Penn, Jefferson, Temple, and Main Line Health.
 Each has strengths and each has its own electronic medical record.
 Patients who see a Penn primary care doctor and a Jefferson cardiologist often find that the two systems do not talk to each other well.
-A DPC practice that holds the relationship - that knows your primary numbers, your cardiology numbers, and your screening history in one place - solves a real coordination problem that is specific to large multi-system cities like Philadelphia.
+A DPC practice that holds the relationship - that knows your primary numbers, your cardiology numbers, and your screening history in one place - solves a coordination problem that is specific to large multi-system cities like Philadelphia.

 Related Intelligence